-NOTE: The opinions and statements in this article are a summary of the views stated in the two videos below.
-I do not necessarily agree with the views stated in the video.
+NOTE: The opinions and statements in this article are only a summary of the views stated in the two videos below.
+This article has absolutely no relationship to my own views on the subject.

 “Trans men aren’t really men.”